dattalab/moseq2-extract/README.md

 ## Documentation

-All documentation regarding moseq2-extract can be found in our [github wiki](https://github.com/dattalab/moseq2-extract/wiki).
+All documentation regarding moseq2-extract can be found in the `Documentation.pdf` file in the root directory, or in a html format in `docs/_build/html/index.html`.

 ## Contributing